AlexBelin/Environment-Generator/README.md

 Use arrow keys to turn around the scene

-You may use the slider in the side toolbox or '-' / '+' keys to zoom in and out
+You may use the slider (with the magnifying glass icon) in the side toolbox, or '-' / '+' keys, to zoom in and out

 ![alt text](https://github.com/AlexBelin/Environment-Generator/blob/master/screens02.jpg?raw=true)